alosdiallo/DNA_Rchitect/README.md

 ### Errors and Troubleshooting

+#### Incorrect headers
-1. Incorrect headers: If you upload a file with the wrong headers, a dialog box will appear after pressing the **Process Data** button indicating that the file does not contain the appropriate headers.
+If you upload a file with the wrong headers, a dialog box will appear after pressing the **Process Data** button indicating that the file does not contain the appropriate headers.
 Adjust your file's headers appropriately and re-upload then re-process the file.

-2. HiC plotting error: <br>
+#### HiC Plotting Error
 `Error: Current genomic window cannot be plotted, probably because an anchor crosses the plot boundary.
 Adjust genomic window coordinates (zoom in or out) and re-submit` <br>
 This error indicates that the current genomic window (as defined by the genomic interval to left and right of gene or by the selected coordinates) contains a HiC anchor on the plot boundary.
 Adjust your window and click **Submit Parameters** again.
 Repeat until your window plots properly (ie until your boundary coordinates do not intersect anchors).

-3. Cytoscape network graph error <br>
+#### Cytoscape network graph error
 `Error: The genomic window does not contain any nodes` <br>
 This error indicates that the selected genomic window does not contain any HiC anchors (ie nodes).
 Enlarge the genomic window until it contatins HiC anchors. <br>
 See the [PDF tutorial](https://github.com/alosdiallo/HiC_Network_Viz_tool/blob/master/Tutorial.pdf) for more information, including examples of each error in the App.

-4. Grayed out page: <br>
+#### Grayed out page

 ### References
 This application utilizes the following packages and libraries:<br>